 Lawn speed is determined by the number of seconds it takes for a croquet ball to travel the length of a croquet lawn north to south or visa-versa.
 A striker hits a croquet ball from the North or South Boundary line of the lawn being tested to the opposite boundary line.
-The strike must be sufficiently accurate to cause the ball to come to rest within 1⁄2 yard of the far boundary line.
+The strike must be sufficiently accurate to cause the ball to come to rest within 1⁄2 yard of the far boundary line so to accurately determine the lawn speed had the ball come to rest on the boundary line.
 The Time keeper, standing at the opposite end of the lawn to the striker, starts time when the ball is struck and stops time when the ball comes to rest on the opposite boundary line.
 Several attempts may be required to achieve a reliable result.